lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 ## Graphical data exploration

+Before proceeding into any kind of statistical analysis, it is worth exploring the dataset of interest from different perspectives.

-To make graphical data visualisations, we will be using `ggplot`  library.
+To make graphical data visualisations, we will be using `ggplot` package.

 ~~~